 Shortly after graduation, I moved from New York to Florida to pursue my doctorate in Psychology at Nova Southeastern University.
 While in graduate school, I completed training in outpatient, partial hospitalization, and residential treatment settings.
 My experience while training at The Renfrew Center was a huge part of what shaped my clinical approach.
 During this time I developed my understanding of how unhealthy coping patterns develop, the factors that maintain these behaviors, and just how difficult it can be to make changes.
 I also learned the importance of considering the whole person when approaching treatment, rather than just focusing on treating the immediate symptoms.
 I completed two years of training at Renfrew before leaving to complete my internship in community mental health.

 My doctoral internship allowed me to gain experience working with diverse populations experiencing a variety of mental health related issues.
 I provided individual, family, and group therapy services in office, home, and school settings.
 In addition to therapy, I also gained experience in psychological testing and assessment and administered child and adult psychological evaluations for the purposes of diagnostic clarification, IQ and achievement testing, and to aid in treatment planning.
-Additionally, I received specialized training in the assessment and treatment of sexual offenders, conducted psychosexual evaluations on adolescent offenders, determined risk, and provided recommendations for treatment.

 I returned to working at The Renfrew Center where I completed my Post Doctoral Residency, and worked as a Primary Therapist.
 I furthered my experience working as a Primary Therapist position at Oliver Pyatt Centers adult residential eating disorder treatment program, before transitioning to providing therapy services on an outpatient basis.